 We'll search for evidence of its effectiveness in medical journals, share our concerns, and feature videos of real people receiving Nutrition Response Testing treatment sessions.

 Nutrition Response Testing, also called applied kinesiology, has become popular in the alternative health provider circles as well as “natural” chiropractic offices.
 We put natural in quotes in this context because it’s an unregulated and clinically meaningless term.

-The process involves a “health practitioner” who’s usually not a doctor applying pressure to various parts of the body and assessing “weaknesses”.
-As you can probably already tell, this is a very subjective and unscientific process.
+The process involves a “health practitioner” who’s usually not a Medical Doctor applying pressure to various parts of the body and assessing “weaknesses."
+This seems to us to be a subjective and unscientific process.

 The Nutrition Response Testing “specialist” then prescribes a diet to the patient, often with supplements and food concentrates, which is thought to improve their condition and resolve their chronic health issues.

-The most popular websites describing their Nutrition Response Testing practice, which we won’t link to because we don’t wish to support their practice, don’t explain how this process works biologically, because they cannot.
-It’s modern witchcraft, and they are taking advantage of people desperate for answers and profiting from them.
+The most popular websites describing their Nutrition Response Testing practice, which we won’t link to because we don’t wish to support their practice, don’t explain how this process works biologically.

 Alternatives to NRT